Pree-04/Basic-Speech-Recognition-Tool/README.md

-# Basic Speech Recognition Tool by Preetha S
+# Basic Speech Recognition Tool

 This is a simple speech recognition tool built using Python and Tkinter.
 The tool allows users to record their speech using a microphone and displays the recognized text on the screen.
 It provides a user-friendly interface with clear instructions and a microphone button to start recording.